 Wiesendanger Falls: Named after Forest Service Ranger, Albert Wiesendanger, the 55-foot falls are also known as Upper Multnomah Falls, Twanklaskie Falls, and Double Falls (the latter together with Ecola Falls).

 We invite you to read online reviews for the Old Parkdale Inn.
-And then we encourage you to go directly to our website and Book Direct: for all the right reasons.
-We look forward to seeing you soon!
+And then we encourage you to go directly to our website and Book Direct for all the right reasons.

 We’re your home base for exploring and enjoying the Hood River Valley and beyond.
 After a full day, you’ll love the peace and tranquility of the Old Parkdale Inn.
 Relax in the gardens, perhaps with your favorite beverage, by the bonfire, roast some s’mores, weather permitting of course.